-With cryptocurrency scams and theft becoming a growing concern, people are turning to solutions that help them safeguard their coins.
-While decentralised hot wallets are a good option, crypto cold wallets are the way to go if you want the best security possible.
+With cryptocurrency scams and theft of digital assets becoming a growing concern, people are turning to solutions that help them safeguard their crypto assets.
+While decentralized hot storage wallets are a good option, crypto cold wallets are the way to go if you want the best security possible.

-Our guide covers the best crypto cold wallets we found in the industry.
-After testing several wallets, we have put together this list to guide you through selecting a suitable hardware wallet.
+Our guide covers the best crypto cold wallets and offline wallet solutions we found in the industry.
+After testing several wallets, we have put together this list of cold storage wallets to guide you through selecting a suitable hardware wallet.

-1. Ledger Nano X - Best Overall Wallet
+1. Ledger Nano X – Best Overall Cold Storage Wallet

-2. Trezor Model T - Best Touchscreen Wallet
+2. Trezor Model T – Best Touchscreen Digital Wallet

 3. SafePal S1 – Most Affordable Wallet